The BSc (Hons) Clinical Herbalism course provides a comprehensive education and training in the principles and practice of clinical herbalism.

 Giuseppe Di Carlo, graduated in 2022

 Lincoln College is approved by The Open University as an appropriate organisation to offer higher education programmes leading to Open University (OU) validated awards.
-BSc (Hons) Acupuncture is validated by The Open University.
+BSc (Hons) Clinical Herbalism is validated by The Open University.

 The validating institution is responsible for awarding the qualification at the end of the programme.
 Students on validated courses are OfS registered, funded and taught at Lincoln College and it is the responsibility of the College to manage all aspects of this provision.
 The validating institution maintains an oversight of the programme throughout the academic year and must be satisfied that students are being taught in line with the required academic standards of the awarding institution.